mrocklin/blog/_posts/work/2013-08-28-Thread-First.md

 Here are my thoughts on why the functional solution is better.
 Again, if you have other thoughts please do list them in the comments:

 1. The intent of the operation is more explicit.
 2. The component functions used are well tested.
 There are fewer opportunities for bugs.
+3. The information content of each term is high.
 This solution reinvents the minimum amount of technology.

 ### Thoughts

 Today I wouldn't use this solution in production code mainly because my usual colleagues aren't familiar with it.
 However I do think that the ideas behind the solution do have substantial merit.
 In particular

-*   Function reuse - reinventing wheels is both wasteful and harmful to the longevity of your code.
+*   Function reuse:  Reinventing wheels is both wasteful to the programmer and harmful to the longevity the code.
-*   Standard library - Use of functions within the standard library supports more rapid understanding of your code
+*   Standard library - The use of standard library functions supports more rapid understanding of your code.
 *   Composition - Mechanisms for function composition and encapsulation (like `thread_first`) promote rapid development of novel and robust solutions.

 In general I think that while for loops and low-level code are globally accessible they also demand significant investment to understand their particular role in a certain application.
 High-level/broad vocabulary solutions more directly present their intent but are limited to those programmers who understand them.